GoogleChrome/web.dev/src/site/content/en/blog/intersectionobserver-v2/index.md

 The `trackVisibility` is a boolean indicating whether the observer will track changes in a target's visibility.

-⚠️ It's important to note here that when `trackVisibility` is `true`, `delay` is required to be at least `100` (that is, no more than one notification every 100ms).
+It's important to note here that when `trackVisibility` is `true`, `delay` is required to be at least `100` (that is, no more than one notification every 100ms).
-As noted before, visibility is expensive to calculate, and this requirement is a precaution against performance degradation (and battery consumption).
+As noted before, visibility is expensive to calculate, and this requirement is a precaution against performance degradation and battery consumption.
 The responsible developer will use the *largest tolerable value* for delay.

 According to the current